Congratulations on reaching this exciting and well-deserved milestone! If you're ready to begin your retirement journey, you're in the right place.

 Log in to Your Pension Profile in the top right corner on this website to confirm your personal information, such as:

 You can start your pension as soon as you turn 55, or as late as the end of the year you turn 71.
-You do not have to retire on your birthday or a work anniversary.
+You don't have to retire on your birthday or a work anniversary.

-If you are already paying for a buyback of service, or plan to make a buyback, you must complete payment in full within 90 days of your termination date (your last paid day of work) or you will only receive the amount of pensionable service you have already paid for.
+If you're already paying for a buyback of service, or plan to make a buyback, you must complete payment in full within 90 days of your termination date (your last paid day of work) or you'll only receive the amount of pensionable service you've already paid for.

-Two to three months before the date you want your pension to begin, you will want to complete your Retirement Application.
+Two to three months before the date you want your pension to begin, you'll want to apply for retirement.
 We want you to receive your first payment within 30 days of starting your pension, and sending in your application on time helps that to happen!

-If you are working for a LAPP employer, fill out a paper Retirement Application form and give it to your employer as there is a section of the form which your employer needs to complete before it is sent to LAPP.
-You can also complete the retirement application process online by logging in to Your Pension Profile and selecting Retirement Application in the drop-down menu.
+If you are completing a Retirement Application form and you're working for a LAPP employer, fill out the form and give it to your employer as there is a section of the form which your employer needs to complete before it is sent to LAPP.

 These are the proof of age documents you can use: